uowaep/CubiQuake/README.md

 CVAR | Description
 --- | ---
 ambientlight | Sets the base light color applied to textures with a red green blue vector.
 '0 0 0' is black, '1 1 1' is full color.  ('0.2 0.2 0.6' in default.cfg)
-prefabname | The Copy and Paste tools use a file as a clipboard.
-This tool works with the Chunk and Cluster size options, and saves to different directories per size.
-The filename can be set in the **cvar prefabname**.
-This tool is intended to save several different prefabs for world generation.
-Note: The generator is not yet coded to take advantage of these files, but you can still place them manually. worldname | Sets the world name, which is also the directory where the files are stored within data/worlds/. (default: world1) worldsize | Sets the world size in clusters. (default: 9 - There is no max, but beware of long generation times.) viewdist1 | Number of clusters out horizontally from the player to draw on first pass.
+worldname | Sets the world name, which is also the directory where the files are stored within data/worlds/. (default: world1) worldsize | Sets the world size in clusters. (default: 9 - There is no max, but beware of long generation times.) viewdist1 | Number of clusters out horizontally from the player to draw on first pass.